Here’s a free preview of my latest book.

 My sister, Hannah, didn’t have time to talk to me and only said “people go through divorces everyday.”

-Wayne kicked us out of his shop.
+Wayne kicked us out of his shop after a couple of weeks.
 It was tough love.
-He was pushing us out of the nest so I’d fly.
+He was pushing us out of the nest, so I’d fly.
 When he complains now about me not answering my phone, I just say I was flying.
 I’m sure he loves that.
 Wayne comes by now all along to warn me about something or help me with something or run an idea by me.
 He told me I had balls.
 So, I’ve got that going for me.